 Children with neurodevelopmental disorders concentrate higher levels of emotional suffering

 How does having one or more neurodevelopmental disorders (NDD) affect children emotionally?
-According to the study Emotional well-being in children with neurodevelopmental disorders and their families, promoted by the Social Observatory of the ”la Caixa” Foundation, these children have a higher probability of experiencing emotional suffering, which manifests through symptoms of depression and anxiety or aggression.
-In particular, in cases where more than two neurodevelopmental disorders are present, problems in social relationships and attention difficulties are aggravated, an effect that is especially noteworthy in girls.
+According to the study Emotional well-being in children with neurodevelopmental disorders and their families, funded by the Social Observatory of the ”la Caixa” Foundation, these children are more likely to experience emotional suffering, which manifests through symptoms of depression and anxiety or aggression.
+In cases where at least two neurodevelopmental disorders are present, problems in social relationships and attention difficulties are particularly aggravated, an effect that is especially prevalent in girls.

-“After the pandemic, various pieces of evidence indicated to us that the prevalence and incidence of mental illnesses had increased, and that is why we wondered how this distress could be impacting children with neurodevelopmental disorders and their families,” states Mari Aguilera, one of the researchers of the study.
-And that was the main reason that prompted the research, in addition to addressing a very little-studied and innovative aspect: the well-being of the families, as well as that of the children.
+"Following the pandemic, various pieces of evidence pointed to an increase in the prevalence and incidence of mental illnesses, which made us wonder how this distress could be impacting children with neurodevelopmental disorders and their families," said Mari Aguilera, one of the researchers behind the study.
+This was the main focus of the research, which also addressed an innovative and little-studied aspect: the well-being of not only the children themselves but that of their families.

-The study, prepared by two principal investigators, Dr Nadia Ahufinger, from the Open University of Catalonia (UOC), and Dr Mari Aguilera, from the University of Barcelona (UB), with the collaboration of the Catalan Association of Dyslexia (ACD) and the Association of Families with Learning Difficulties in Catalonia (AFDACAT), has involved nearly three hundred families with children aged between 6 and 12, with or without a diagnosis of neurodevelopmental disorders, such as developmental language disorder (DLD), dyslexia, dyscalculia, and attention deficit hyperactivity disorder (ADHD).
+The study, conducted by two principal investigators, Dr Nadia Ahufinger, from the Universitat Oberta de Catalunya (UOC), and Dr Mari Aguilera, from the University of Barcelona (UB), with the collaboration of the Catalan Association of Dyslexia (ACD) and the Association of Families with Learning Difficulties in Catalonia (AFDACAT), involved nearly three hundred families with children aged between 6 and 12, with or without a diagnosis of neurodevelopmental disorders such as developmental language disorder (DLD), dyslexia, dyscalculia or attention deficit hyperactivity disorder (ADHD).

 “The study also incorporates an innovative perspective focused on the emotional well-being of families, a dimension that has been little studied until now”